 When you tire of the sandy beaches of Ste.
 Maxime and St. Tropez, head to this water park located near Ste.
 Maxime, France.
-There is something for everyone: Waterslides for all ages, a kiddy pool for youngsters, sun bathing chairs for moms, a wave pool and a restaurant all designed to make this a fun day out for the entire family.
+There is something for everyone: waterslides for all ages, a kiddy pool for young children, sun bathing chairs for moms, a wave pool and a restaurant all designed to make this a fun day out for the entire family.

 Porquerolles is the biggest of the three islands of Or in the Hyères gulf.
 Located between Marseille and St. Tropez, this 7km long and 3km wide island is the most popular.
 It enjoys year-round sunshine (more than 300 sunny days a year), with mild winters and hot summers.
 The island is completely car-free making it a family destination that’s perfect for hiking, walking and bike riding.
 Bike rental shops are found in the village and there are long stretches of beaches and quaint cafes and inns not far from the port.

 Once the domain of King Leopold II of Belgium, Cap Ferrat, located near Nice between Villefranche and Beaulieu, is now graced with a number of magnificent villas and vistas that rival any on the Cote d’Azur.
 Among the high-end hotels is the Zoo Cap Ferrat – this activity is sure to please your youngsters.
 The zoo is small, (3 hectares) neat, green and shady.

 Be sure to check out the local perfumeries where tours in English demonstrate the art of creating scent.
 Perfume is also for sale.
 The three most popular are Fragonard, Molinard and Galimard.
 Two major festivals throughout the year pay tribute to Grasse’s most important commodity – flowers.
 The Fête du Jasmin is held in August while the International Rose Festival takes place in May.
 Perhaps Grasse’s most famous export is Chanel No.5, the best-selling perfume in the world whose principal ingredients are the May rose, jasmine, and a synthetic musk.

 With 4,000 species of fish and over 200 families of invertebrates, the aquarium is now an authority on the Mediterranean and tropical marine ecosystem.
 Its latest addition, the “Shark Lagoon”, shows off the colors of the coral reef and its inhabitants.
 The 1st floor has hundreds of preserved specimens and reassembled skeletons including that of a baleen whale.
 Open year-round.

-Monaco may be reputed for its “Grace”-ful Hollywood-turned-royal princess and its James Bond casino, but families are more than welcome in this small, jewelry box-esque principality.
+Monaco may be reputed for its “Grace”-ful Hollywood-turned-royal princess and its James Bond casino, but families are more than welcome in this small, jewelry box-esque principality in the south of France.
 Just head to Larvotto beach and see for yourself.
 Families can easily spend a whole day soaking up the sun on one of the private beaches and restaurants.
 La Note Bleue has drawing tables and a play area for the younger children, and ping-pong and foosball for those a little older.
 In the evening, they often have live music.
 Neptune Plage has a small play area and La Spiaggia has foosball and climbing frames.